They say, “You never get a second chance to make a first impression.” I’m not exactly sure who ‘they’ are, but I agree with them in this case.

 Consider how the length of your subject line and preview text work together in the limited space of the inbox

 Reusing existing subject and headline copy in your preview text can be tempting, especially if you’re in a rush.
 But recycling the same copy in all those places will make for one repetitive inbox message.
 Plus, if your subject line doesn’t hook someone, then using that copy in your preview text, too, is missing a second chance at reeling your subscribers in.

 Get creative, using this extra space to play off of the subject line and further encourage your subscribers to open the email.

 - Use personalization: If you’ve had success with using personalization in other parts of your campaigns, try personalizing preview text, too.

 - Sum up the email: If your subject line includes a call-to-action (CTA), use preview text to include more details.
 For example, if your subject line is “50% off new arrivals,” use preview text to explain what type of merchandise has arrived.

-- Include a CTA, or secondary CTA: Does your email have a few CTAs?
-If they pair well with the subject line, consider showcasing them in your preview text.
+- Include a CTA or secondary CTA: Does your email have a few CTAs?
+Consider showcasing them in your preview text if they pair well with the subject line.

 - Be honest: As always, you should never trick your subscribers into opening your emails.
-The sender name, subject line, and preview text should work together so subscribers know what to expect when they open the email.
+The sender name, subject line, and preview text should work together so subscribers know what to expect when they open.